smarter-sh/community/contributors/guide/github-workflow.md

 weight: 6
 description: |
-  This document is an overview of the GitHub workflow used by the Kubernetes project.
+  This document is an overview of the GitHub workflow used by the Smarter project.
 It includes tips and suggestions on keeping your local environment in sync with upstream and how to maintain good commit hygiene.
 ---